-The District prides itself for managing to develop a system that is functionally and that is used by all concern as a tool that helps to measure the organizations
+The District prides itself for managing to develop a system that is functionally and that is used by all concern as a tool that helps to measure the organizations Performance.

-Performance.
 The Big 5 Hlabisa Municipality has revised its Performance Management System and as such has developed the Organizational Scorecard that will assist to measure the performance of the organization.
 Please see the attached scorecard document.
-Annexure 3
+Annexure3.Section 1& section J